-- The leisure management partnership board meets regularly to oversee the operation of the council's leisure centres and pools. - Staff consider those institutional stakeholders to whom they are accountable and assess the effectiveness of the relationships and any changes required. - Key partnerships are periodically reviewed through the internal audit plan and the Financial Regulations and Financial Procedure Rules include advice and guidance which can assist officers in managing the key risks of partnership arrangements. - Corporate guidance has been issued on consultation and public involvement mechanisms offering practical steps and advice. - The council maintains links with the parish and town councils by regular attendance at the Lancashire Association of Local Councils (LALC) meetings. - Clear channels of communication are in place with all sections of the community and other stakeholders including monitoring arrangements to ensure that they operate effectively, e.g.; the health and wellbeing partnership.
+- The leisure management partnership board meets regularly to oversee the operation of the council's leisure centres and pools. - Key partnerships are periodically reviewed through the internal audit plan and the Financial Regulations and Financial Procedure Rules include advice and guidance which can assist officers in managing the key risks of partnership arrangements. - Corporate guidance has been issued on consultation and public involvement mechanisms offering practical steps and advice. - The council maintains links with the parish and town councils by regular attendance at the Lancashire Association of Local Councils (LALC) meetings and has recently held training for them in relation to the new Data Protection Act and the General Data Protection Regulations. - Clear channels of communication are in place with all sections of the community and other stakeholders including monitoring arrangements to ensure that they operate effectively, e.g. flood forums, the Fylde and Wyre Health and Wellbeing Partnership Board, the Waste Management Partnership Board and the Leisure Management Partnership Board.